ovinc/oclock/README.md

 See *Accuracy Test* paragraph above to run performance tests for constant-duration loops with the `Timer` class.

-Pull requests must be submitted with commits in branch *authors*.
+Pull requests must be submitted on GitHub (https://github.com/ovinc/oclock) with commits (preferably squashed into a single commit) in branch *authors*.

+Version number is automatically extracted from git tag using *setuptools_scm*.

 # Requirements